Open-Attestation/document-store/README.md

 ## Notes

 If you are using vscode, you may need to link the openzeppelin libraries.
-Refer [here](https://github.com/juanfranblanco/vscode-solidity#openzeppelin).
+Refer to [here](https://github.com/juanfranblanco/vscode-solidity#openzeppelin).